 Frequently Asked Questions - Additions to Reserves

-An addition to reserve (ATR) is a parcel of land that is added to the existing land base of a First Nation.
-The legal title is set apart for the use and benefit of the band having made the application.
-Land can be added to reserves in either rural or urban settings.
+A1.
+An addition to reserve is a parcel of land that is added to the existing land base of a First Nation or is used to create a new reserve.
+The legal title to the land is set apart for the use and benefit of the First Nation making the application.
+Land can be added to reserve in rural or urban settings.

 - There are no significant environmental concerns;

-- Reasonable attempts have been made to address the concerns of municipal or provincial governments;
+- Reasonable attempts have been made to address the concerns of local or provincial/territorial governments;

 - The proposal is cost-effective and the necessary funding has been identified within operational budgets;